 In honor of national poetry month I wanted to discuss what is the point of poetry?
 I feel like it is such a lost art in this day and age.
 Many people may think that poetry is for the sophisticated and scholarly, but I disagree.
 Others may find it stuffy and boring.
 Not so.
 You can find all kinds of poetry to suit your tastes.
 It’s not all grandiose overrated love poems, as some would assume.
 Some of the best poems I have read are about pain, heartache, and life.
 It’s not something people look for.
 It rarely the New York Times Bestseller list.
 As I pointed out earlier, it is an obscure art.

 Or is it?
 Contemporary poet Rupi Kaur has brought poetry into the limelight and has sold millions of copies of her two books of poetry, Milk and Honey and The Sun and Her Flowers.
 To me, she is a rockstar and she gives me hope that if her poetry can be discovered by the masses, so can mine.
 I love even more that April is national poetry month which brings this unique way of writing into the forefront.

 Why I Write Poetry

 Writing poetry for me is the quickest and easiest way for me to get my feelings out, no matter what they are.
 Many times I am writing about someone I know or have known.

 However, I am proud of all three.
 At the heart of it all, I have published my poetry because I love the art form and as I said, I believe it can change lives.
-I believe it can open hearts and minds to new ways of thinking and feeling.
+This art form can open hearts and minds to new ways of thinking and feeling.

-I believe it can help mend broken hearts and souls who feel there is no way out of the situation they are in or that they will never get over their broken heart.
-I believe that people can find poetry that speaks specifically to them.
+Poetry can help mend broken hearts and souls who feel there is no way out of the situation they are in or that they will never get over their broken heart.
+I think that people can find poetry that speaks specifically to them.
 I am also honored to be among some of the greats-Edgar Allan Poe, William Butler Yeats, and Robert Frost.